-The panelist who participated in the survey, consisted of 57% male and 43% female majority (66.4%) were aged between 18 and 35 years (Table 3).
-The participants were largely literate, with 35.5% as tertiary level graduates and the remaining 64.5% as secondary or basic school level graduates.
-Nearly, 81% of participants came from households with four or more members, as is typical of most families in Ghana (GSS, 2012) while the remaining had households'less than four members.
+Panelist who participated in the consumer survey was 57% male and 43% female.
+Majority (66.4%) were aged between 18 and 35 years (Table 3).
+The participants were largely literate, 35.5% were tertiary level graduates and the remaining 64.5% were secondary or basic school level graduates.
+Additionally, 81% of participants came from households with four or more members [25] while the remaining had households' less than four members.